BeamMW/docs-gitbook/cli/atomic-swaps-cli-user-guide.md

 If Alice accepts the swap, it will create a swap transaction, and the LTC and Beam will lock on Bob's blockchain.

 {% hint style="info" %}
 **Each blockchain has its own block generation time**.
-Average block generation times (roughly):&#x20;
+Average block generation times (roughly):

 * **LiteCoin**: two and a half (2.5) minutes.
 * **Beam**: one minute.
 * **Bitcoin**: ten minutes.
 {% endhint %}

-After six blocks, Bob will redeem Alice's Beam coins, revealing a secret transaction code and completing Bob's portion of the Atomic Swap. ‌&#x20;
+After six blocks, Bob will redeem Alice's Beam coins, revealing a secret transaction code and completing Bob's portion of the Atomic Swap. ‌

 Alice will redeem Bob's LTCs using the secret transaction code revealed to her, completing the Atomic Swap.